nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   and mm should only be between 00 and 59.
 * For Todo, you are not allowed to use `date/DATE` and/or `at/TIME` as it does not have a date and time field to be edited.
-* You can update a task with the same description, date and/or time.
+* You can update a task to the same description, date and/or time.

 <div style="page-break-after: always;"></div>